Ripthulhu/VFIO-SGPU/README.md

 # Single GPU Passthrough Guide on Linux

 ## Introduction
-This guide is designed to assist beginners in setting up a single GPU passthrough on Linux systems using libvirt and virt-manager, specifically focusing on systems with only one GPU.
+This guide is designed to assist beginners in setting up GPU passthrough on Linux systems using libvirt and virt-manager, specifically focusing on systems with only one GPU.

 ## Prerequisites
 - **System Compatibility**: Ensure your CPU supports IOMMU (Intel VT-d for Intel CPUs, AMD-Vi for AMD CPUs).